Applying for Financial Aid

 All financial aid applicants are required to submit the Free Application for Federal Student Aid (FAFSA).
 Complete it at the FAFSA website.

 By completing the FAFSA, you will be applying for all need-based financial aid programs at Lincoln Memorial University.
 You should submit the FAFSA no earlier than January 1, but no later than April 1 for priority consideration.
-Within four weeks after you mail your FAFSA, the U.S. Department of Education will send you a Student Aid Report (SAR).
-When you receive your SAR, please call the Financial Aid Office to verify that we have received a copy electronically.
+Within four weeks after you file your FAFSA, the U.S. Department of Education will send you a Student Aid Report (SAR).
 (Your SAR might include language about verifying your FAFSA accuracy.
 Please click here to read more about Verification.)

 Lincoln Memorial University's FAFSA code is: 003502.

 If you have an unusual financial situation that has occurred since you filed your Free Application for Federal Student Aid (FAFSA), please complete the appropriate Professional Judgment Appeal form below and return it to the Financial Aid Office as soon as possible.

 Once the application process is complete, you will receive a notification via mail with instructions on how to view and accept your financial aid awards through Pathway.
 Pathway is an online portal to access your student accounts.
 A Pathway video tutorial can be found here.
 Email notifications will be sent to your LMU email account when awards are processed or revisions are made.

 The awards are calculated based on the information contained on your Student Aid Report.
 If information regarding your housing or enrollment status changes, the financial aid award package may change.
 Also, if any other aid or scholarships are awarded to you from outside sources, your award package may change.

 Here is a list of all undergraduate charges for the 2015-2016, tuition, fees, room and board.